arekavandi/Carotid_Bruit/README.md

 ## Published in IEEE ACCESS

 ## Overview
-This GitHub repository was established to present the results of
+This GitHub repository was established to present the results of our exploration on the potential of artificial intelligence as a substitute for trained clinician identification of a carotid bruit from multiple auditory recordings using an electronic stethoscope in 98 people with type 2 diabetes, 48 of whom had a bruit.

 ## Project Structure